0xsuryansh/searchNBAMonorepo/README.md

-This is commit empty nested lists
+This is commit fixed finals bracket indexing